 Books ranked in no particular order.
 Some answers have been edited for clarity and style.

-A month-by-month guide to the titles we're excited about this year, from novels to non-fiction to books for kids.
+A month-by-month guide to the titles we loved this year, from novels to non-fiction to books for kids.

 The Bechdel test, named after feminist cartoonist Alison Bechdel, has been around since 1985, and measures whether works of fiction actively include women's voices.
 To pass, a story must include two women having a conversation about something other than a man.
 While a pass is less common than you might expect, these books have got it covered.